 Papers submitted for publication in the British Journal of Nutrition should be as concise as possible.
 Economy of space should not, however, be achieved by suppressing useful results.
+Authors are invited to preserve experimental results too extensive for publication but deemed of importance and to indicate in the paper submitted their willingness to make such results available to others.

 Papers should be accompanied by a signed statement to the effect that the author accepts the conditions laid down in Directions to Contributors.
 Special attention is directed to the sections below about the preparation of the typescript; care in this matter will hasten publication.
 The Editors will return any typescript that does not conform to these conditions.
-Contributors of accepted articles will be asked to assign their copyright, on certain conditions, to The Nutrition Society to help protect their material.
+Contributors of accepted articles will be asked to assign their copyright, on certain conditions, to The Nutrition Society to help protect their material, particularly in the U.S.A.

 Communications.
-Papers submitted for publication should be sent to Professor T. G. Taylor (British Journal of Nutrition), Department of Physiology & Biochemistry, Medical & Biological Sciences Building, The University, Southampton SO9 3TU.
+Papers submitted for publication should be sent to Professor T. G. Taylor (British Journal of Nutrition), Department of Physiology & Biochemistry, The University, Southampton SO9 5NH.